Le Boterff - Gites, Camping and B&B in the Heart of Brittany Tel: +33 (0)296 24 00 65. Email: email@example.com

 The Abbey de Bon Repos near Saint Gelven (20 minutes) is a partly restored 12th Century Cistercian Abbey.
 Each Summer in late July / August there is a spectacular extravaganza depecting the history of Brittany.

-A Video of the Spectacle at Bon Repos 2015 can be viewed below
+A Video of the Spectacle at Bon Repos from 2015 can be viewed below

 Les Forges des Salles (20 minutes) is an ancient iron works with workshops and dwellings.